Overview

 We provide integration guides and sample applications to help customers integrate the Onfido Android SDK with applications built using the following cross-platform frameworks:

-We don't have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
-Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to android-sdk@onfido.com.
+We do not have out-of-the-box packages for such integrations yet, but these projects show complete examples of how our Android SDK can be successfully integrated in projects targeting these frameworks.
+Any issues or questions about the existing integrations should be raised on the corresponding repository and questions about further integrations should be sent to Onfido's Customer Support.

 Migrating